 In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
+This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally.

 The Company continues to operate as effectively as possible while mitigating the risk of exposure to employees, suppliers and local communities.
 The Company is respecting the guidelines of local, state and federal governments at each project.
-In Q3 2020, the Company donated 100 COVID-19 test kits recognizing a need in a local community.

 All of our projects have experienced some impact from COVID-19.
-Imperial and Long Valley, rely on service providers and government agencies, many of which have been impacted by COVID-19.
-The Company has seen delays in drill permit processing for both Long Valley and Imperial, in part due to COVID-19.
+Imperial and Long Valley rely on service providers and government agencies, many of which have been impacted by COVID-19.
+The Company has seen delays in drill permit processing for both Long Valley and Imperial in 2020 and 2021, in part due to COVID-19.
 COVID-19 has also slowed down efforts to engage and build stakeholder relationships at our Imperial project.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of the pandemic and its effects on the Company's business or ability to raise funds.